 Effective compression stockings apply the greatest amount of pressure at the ankle and gradually decrease the pressure up the leg.
 These stockings are available with varying degrees of compression.

 Body positioning — Leg, ankle, and foot edema can be improved by elevating the legs above heart level for 30 minutes three or four times per day.
-Elevating the legs may be sufficient to reduce or eliminate edema for people with mild venous disease but does not usually suffice in more severe cases.
+Elevating the legs may be sufficient to reduce or eliminate edema for people with mild venous disease, but more severe cases require other measures.
 In addition, it may not be practical for those who work to elevate their legs several times per day.